|For Chrome||For Firefox|

 Detrumpify, by default, only runs on a specific list of websites.
 This is to make it as unobtrusive as possible and to avoid incompatibilities.
 That is, it’s not going to replace words in a GMail or Google Doc as you are typing.
 The list includes top web news sites, the web versions of major US newspapers, and most of the top right wing nut job sites.
 It does not include sites that already ridicule Trump because I found that changing out the name in someone else’s joke setting can actually spoil the joke.

-This list is user-editable, however, and there is also an option to just let it run on any site.
+There is, of course, an option to just let it run on any site.

 How can I change Detrumpify’s behavior even more?